 For information on how to travel to Algonquin Territory / Ottawa and book accommodations please visit http://www.ottawatourism.ca and http://www.ottawakiosk.com.
 These websites also provide information about tourist destinations in the National Capital Region and surrounding areas.

-A block of rooms located at the uOttawa campus has been reserved for ICOPA 15 participants:
+A block of rooms located at the uOttawa campus (see full list of rates here) has been reserved for ICOPA 15 participants:

 Suites located at 90 University